 Building

-Currently we support building against Houdini and Maya on Linux and Windows.
+Currently we support building against standalone, Houdini, Maya, Nuke on Linux and Windows.
 If you don't want to self-compile, you can also download pre-compiled builds on our release page.
 To load the resolver, you must specify a few environment variables, see our Resolvers > Environment Variables section for more details.

 Setting up our build environment